 But do use this list as a springboard for developing your own criteria for curriculum planning.
 It will help as you face this admittedly daunting task each year.

 Also, I hope this will reassure some of you that we don’t have to go looking for the most advanced or complicated curriculum all the time, or even at all.
 It’s OK to choose what will work easily for your family.

 In our homeschool we ended up with a lot of textbooks and workbooks that could be done mostly at home — even for high school.
 We had very few online classes, and we did no dual enrollment, AP, or honors courses AT ALL.
 And yet those of my kids who have graduated have all gotten into college just fine and received merit scholarships to boot.
 So don’t stress over doing all. the. stuff, ok?

 But wait, there’s more!
 And it’s not a Ginsu knife! 🙂

-Hey, while you’re doing the curriculum research thing, would you like a way to record all your findings about a particular curriculum — what people say about it, where it can be purchased, pricing, etc.?
+Hey, while you’re doing the curriculum planning thing, would you like a way to record all your findings about a particular curriculum — what people say about it, where it can be purchased, pricing, etc.?
 I’ve made a new printable form to help you do just that!

 Happy researching!
 You’ve got this now!
 I have confidence in you!
 HUGS!